LazaUK/AOAI-APIM-AIGateway/README.md

 | _APIM_LB_SUB_KEY_ | Subscription key, created for load-balancing API-M endpoint |
 | _APIM_LB_URL_ | URL of load-balancing API-M's API for AOAI endpoint |

-4. If you configure AOAI deployment of GPT-4o in Sweden Central with ultra-low TPM quota of 1K and load-balance it with a higher TPM quota of GPT-4 in France Central, your test results may look like this:
+4. Consider a use-case where you configure an AOAI deployment of GPT-4o in Sweden Central with an ultra-low Token-per-Minute (TPM) quota of 1K.
+You then load-balance it with a higher TPM quota GPT-4 deployment in France Central.
+Your test results might be similar to what is shown below, with successful routing to the France Central endpoint when the circuit breaker trips for the Sweden Central endpoint:
 ``` JSON
 Run # 0: Sweden Central, Duration: 0.84, Response Code: 200
 Pausing for 2 seconds...